avelaxonov/cuttlefish-game/README.md

 - Separate music and effects volumes.
 - Weather and disasters can each be switched off.
 - Heredity from realistic to off.
-- Every key rebindable.
+- Every key is rebindable.
 - The tutorial can be skipped.

 ---

 ## On the biology

-Field notes are generally following current science, and where the game takes a liberty **the note would say so**.
+Field notes generally follow current science to a level fitting the casual game player, and where the game takes a liberty **the note would say so**.

-Examples of some things that are **in-game only** features, not neccessarily true to real life:
+Examples of some things that are **in-game only** features and not true of real cuttlefish:
-- cuttlefish don't dig their own dens (octopuses are the diggers);
+- they don't dig their own dens — they take crevices as they find them (octopuses are the diggers);
+- they don't build, wall, line, or decorate a den — again, that's octopuses;
-- they have no bioluminescence light organs;
+- they have no light organs and make no light of their own;
+- a female doesn't stand guard over her clutch — she glues the eggs down and leaves them;
+- they don't keep company, hunt alongside a friend, or warn each other;
-- they can't carry all 12 stones, 12 seaweed leaves, 12 shells, and 6 driftwood at once, but in-game cuttlefish can
+- they can't carry 12 stones, 12 seaweed leaves, 12 shells and 6 pieces of driftwood at once, but an in-game cuttlefish can;
+- dying doesn't usually end with waking up at home.

 Corrections are ALWAYS welcome!